 - Businesses are planning to substantially increase the use of ‘gig’ workers.

-The Rainmakers Internship and Preparation Program (RIPP), which was developed and is offered by The Internship Depot, provides opportunities for participating middle and high school students to learn about, prepare for, and subsequently enter the workforce in a traditional job or in the Gig Economy, where they can earn money before they graduate from high school.
-Our activities fit in the small spaces of time available to today’s busy students, and include after-school teleconferences and webinars, fun but challenging team competitions, interactions with business mentors, and engaging events during which participants learn AND PRACTICE the skills they will need to generate income that will help them pay for college or industry trade school, transportation, and other necessities.
+Our activities fit in the small spaces of time available to today’s busy students, and include after-school teleconferences and webinars, challenging but fun team competitions, interactions with business mentors, and engaging events during which participants learn AND PRACTICE the skills they will need to generate income that will help them pay for college or industry trade school, transportation, and other necessities.

 RIPP offers a variety of classroom lessons, podcasts, résumé review, online activities, business Mentor interactions, and curated TED© talks that will help students understand the world of work and what will be expected of them.

-With our extensive training and mentoring, students can even ‘enter’ the Gig economy in senior year (or when they turn 18 years of age) where they can generate income that will help them pay for college, trade school, transportation, and other necessities.
+With our extensive training and mentoring, students can even ‘enter’ the Gig economy in or immediately after senior year in high school, where they can generate income that will help them pay for college, trade school, transportation, and other necessities.
+RNMKR

 *Freelancing in America.

-Edelman Intelligence f0r Upwork and the Freelance Union.
+Edelman.
+Intelligence f0r Upwork and the Freelance Union, October 2018.